rss logo

 Screenshot of device manager showing context menu for a USB Flash Disk with the 'Properties' option highlighted.

-• From the Hardware Ids section, copy the Ids value:
+• Under the Details tab, select Hardware Ids and copy the desired value:

 Screenshot of USB device properties window showing hardware IDs under the 'Details' tab for a Voyager GT 3.0 device.

-• Edit the Allow installation of devices that match any of these device IDs policy and paste the Id value:
+• Edit the policy Allow installation of devices that match any of these device IDs and paste the copied ID:

 Screenshot of Group Policy editor showing the 'Allow installation of devices that match any of these device IDs' window with a specific USB hardware ID entered and the OK button highlighted.